jdcloudcom/en/documentation/Management/Log-Service/Introduction/ResourceLog/ALBLog.md

 ## ALB (Application Load Balancer) Access Log
 ### Introduction
 Currently, the type of ALB log accessed to Log Service is **Application Load Balancer Access Log**.
 Currently, it only supports retrieval of 7-level log of Application Load Balancer.
+ALB access log currently only supports the search of log data in the past 7 days.

 ### Field Description
 Log Field(7-level) | Field Description | Field Type| Field Value Description